-If you know much about Schnauzers, you might be aware that there are three distinct Schnauzer sizes that are each considered to be their own breed.
-These are Miniature, Standard, and Giant Schnauzers.
+There are three distinct Schnauzer sizes, each considered to be their own breed: Miniature, Standard, and Giant Schnauzers.
 Thankfully, all three breeds share the same hypoallergenic classification and exhibit the same traits that make them a better choice for people who suffer from dog allergies.

 Are Schnauzers Hypoallergenic?

 As we’ve mentioned, all dogs create saliva and dander, including Schnauzers.
 So, why are Schnauzers considered hypoallergenic?

 One good reason is that they don’t shed!
 When dogs shed, the hair they release is often covered in both dander and saliva, which means it’s transferring to the air and settling on the ground in your home, just waiting to inflame your allergies and cause a reaction.
 But if your dog doesn’t shed, then there will be far fewer allergens in your home.